FURP-2023-2024/DunpengZheng-weekly-report/week7_report.md

 This week marked significant progress in establishing a functional communication setup with the Unitree Go1 robot and integrating the ORB-SLAM algorithm.
 The challenges faced were effectively addressed, laying a strong foundation for future developments in autonomous navigation and mapping.

----

-Feel free to reach out for any further details or clarifications on the progress made this week.